MarcL/marclittlemore.com/src/posts/2020-04-28-understanding-different-test-types.md

 If this post was valuable to you, you can [follow my journey on Twitter](https://twitter.com/marclittlemore).

+{% callout "info" %}
-## Want to learn more about JavaScript testing?
+Want to learn more about testing your JavaScript code but don't know where to start?
+Get my [FREE 7-day testing course](/javascript-testing-beginners-course/?signup=testing-page") and you'll be a JavaScript testing expert in no time!

-{% include testingGuide.html %}
+{% endcallout %}